emanlapponi/defense/trial-lecture/slides.md

 > `@emanlapponi`

 ---
-## 🤔 from-what-end-to-what-end NLP systems?
+## 🤔 From-what-end-to-what-end NLP systems?
+And through what?

 - Depends where you are starting from!
 Text?
 Speech?
 A picture, maybe?

-- For non-research examples, you need not look further than your phone!
+- An end-to-end _system_ does not necessarily mean end-to-end _learning_

 ![bg right vertical](figures/translate.png)
 ![bg right vertical](figures/kindly.png)
 ![bg right vertical](figures/predictive.png)

 ---
-# ⚗️ End-to-end NLP experimental setups
+# ⚗️ End-to-end NLP "experimental setups"

-- Typically going from text to some specific task, e.g.:
+- NLP systems to advance the state of the art in NLP
     - Question answering `(question,text) -> offsets`
     - Sentiment analysis `text -> sentiment`
     - Named entity recognition `text -> (label,offsets)`

-- Today: NLP from 2012 to 2019, with Negation scope resolution
+- Today: NLP systems from 2012 to 2019, with Negation scope resolution
+- Interesting case, as SOTA is moving _towards_ end-to-end learning 💡

 ---
 # 🕵🏻‍♂️ 🔎 Negation Scope Resolution (NSR)